oyaprotocol/contracts/README.md

 > _“Oya is a blockchain that interprets natural language rules and transactions, enabling a new paradigm for decentralized applications, ideal for both humans and AI.”_

-**These contracts are unaudited and experimental.
+**WARNING: These contracts are unaudited and experimental.
 They should not be used in production.
 No official Oya Protocol contracts have been deployed on mainnet, nor any official Oya token.**

 ## Table of Contents